hyweljohnllewellyn/hywelme/_posts/2016-01-12-convert-office-365-user-email-to-shared-mailbox-and-remove-the-user-license.md

 ![regular mailbox converted to shared.jpg]({{site.baseurl}}/assets/2016-01-12/regular mailbox converted to shared.jpg)

-## Remove Unused Office 365 License
+## Unsubscribe from Unused Office 365 License

 ####Step 5 - Go to the Admin console in Office 365 and Select Active Users under the Users option on the left